 There are four category sections to fill out here, select a category for each to better improve the chances that your item is being viewed by the public.

 After categories you are asked to provide TAGS.
 If you are familiar with the term SEO you already know what these are.
 However, if you have never heard of the term SEO before and really don’t care to know what it means due to the fact your head is already spinning with all of the information of the page, don’t worry.
 Just know, that this is yet another way for people to find your product.
-Consult with an agency who specialises in SEO and don’t give it another thought.
+Consult with an agency who specialises in SEO, build backlinks from Rhino Rank and don’t give it another thought.
 More on this can be found at: http://fusionvegas.com/services/

 You are given ten TAGS or rather, keywords.
 It’s best to use all ten of these provided.

 If we were creating a baseball shirt for a little kid then we would want to use tags such as >kids >clothing >shirt >baseball >grandchildren >grandkids >gift >team >homerun >allstar

 Once you have your item set up for people to easily find it, Zazzle will ask you who the product is for, they want to make sure you don’t display foul language or vulgar content.
 Next, they ask if you would mind someone customizing the product.

 I find that if I allow people to customize my products